bn0x/twitchtips/_posts/2014-05-19-chat-moderation-bots.md

 Using a bot can be complicated and hard to people who are new to moderation.
 Thankfully, there are a lot of people giving support for the bot you decide to use!
 In the case of the 3 bots listed above, you can find support for
 <br>
-**Nightbot:** Use the support form on the Nightbot dashboard: [http://Nightbot.tv/support](http://nightbot.tv/support)
+**Nightbot:** Use the support form on the Nightbot dashboard: [http://nightbot.tv/support](http://nightbot.tv/support)
 <br>
-**Moobot:** Tweet at [https://Twitter.com/TwitchTVMoobot](https://twitter.com/TwitchTVMoobot) or ask in [http://www.Twitch.tv/Moobot](http://www.twitch.tv/moobot), I sometimes read that chat
+**Moobot:** Tweet at [https://twitter.com/TwitchTVMoobot](https://twitter.com/TwitchTVMoobot) or ask in [http://twitch.tv/Moobot](http://twitch.tv/moobot), I sometimes read that chat
 <br>
-**Xanbot:** Tweet at [https://Twitter.com/Xangold](https://twitter.com/xangold), [https://Twitter.com/XanbotUpdates](https://twitter.com/xanbotupdates) or just ask in [http://www.Twitch.tv/Xangold](http://www.twitch.tv/xangold), I usually stick around.
+**Xanbot:** Tweet at [https://twitter.com/Xangold](https://twitter.com/xangold), [https://twitter.com/XanbotUpdates](https://twitter.com/xanbotupdates) or just ask in [http://twitch.tv/Xangold](http://twitch.tv/xangold), I usually stick around.

 <br>
 However, keep in mind: we are all volunteers and may not have time to help at all points in time.
 Rule no.1 about getting support is patience.
 Leaving a support channel after a minute will most likely not give you an answer.
 <br>
 I myself give a lot of support for the bots I know well, mainly Xanbot and Moobot.
-Feel free to PM me on Twitch if you have specific questions!
+Feel free to payment me on Twitch if you have specific questions!

 ## 6. The DOs and DON'Ts
 <figure>